Sadyk703/hank_sizing_up_real_income/README.md

    This file focuses on calibrating intertemporal MPC (iMPC) for six models.
 It specifically computes values for the first column and subsequent columns of the M matrix.

 3. quant_main.py
-   This script extends the benchmark models by incorporating additional features:\
+   This script extends the benchmark models by incorporating additional features:
-   - Phillips curves: Includes domestic price inflation, imported goods inflation, and inflation for home goods perceived by foreigners.\
+   - Phillips curves: Includes domestic price inflation, imported goods inflation and inflation for home goods perceived by foreigners.
-   - Delayed substitution and consumption dynamics: Captures consumption responses over time.\
+   - Delayed substitution and consumption dynamics: Captures consumption responses over time.
    - Currency mismatch: Models balance sheet effects stemming from exchange rate fluctuations.

-Supporting files and folders\
+Supporting files and folders

 1. calib_params
    Contains calibration tables based on the Mexican devaluation case study (Burstein and Gopinath, 2015).
 These tables are used to parameterize all models.